 We use an approach called IGRROW, described below.
 Helpfully, it works as well virtually as in face to face conversation.

 You can jump straight to the technique if you’d like.
 But first, it’s helpful to consider the question “what is coaching?”

-(You may also be asking: “Are experts always difficult to work with?
+(You may also be asking: “Are subject matter experts always difficult to work with?
 Do they need to be fixed?”
 The answer is no. We’ll cover that topic in an upcoming blogpost.)